-I am Professor of Peace and Conflict Studies and Vice President of Academic Affairs at the American University of Afghanistan.
-I am also a visiting professor at the Western Institute of Technology and Higher Education (ITESO), Guadalajara, Mexico; at the Institut Supérieur des Techniques de Développement, Kalehe, République Démocratique du Congo; and the University of Duhok, Iraq.
+Victoria Fontan is a Professor of Peace and Conflict Studies and Vice President of Academic Affairs at the American University of Afghanistan.
+She is also a visiting professor at the Western Institute of Technology and Higher Education (ITESO), Guadalajara, Mexico; at the Institut Supérieur des Techniques de Développement, Kalehe, République Démocratique du Congo; and the University of Duhok, Iraq.

-My original academic specializations have been twofold, first, critical terrorism studies from a peace studies perspective, focusing on the role of humiliation in relation to the emergence of insurgencies, mostly in a Middle Eastern context, and second, post-liberal peace studies, from a decolonial perspective.
-I am now focusing my research on higher education in emergencies; and open recognition networks to build sustainable peace.
+Her original academic specializations have been twofold, first, critical terrorism studies from a peace studies perspective, focusing on the role of humiliation in relation to the emergence of insurgencies, mostly in a Middle Eastern context, and second, post-liberal peace studies, from a decolonial perspective.
+She is now focusing her research on higher education in emergencies; and open recognition networks to build sustainable peace.

-Prior to my appointment to Afghanistan, I coordinated the establishment of the quality framework for HPass, the LinkedIn-type platform for humanitarian workers and volunteers.
-I am also engaging in selected academic activities within the fields of peace education, peace-building research, and critical terrorism studies.
+Prior to her appointment to Afghanistan, she coordinated the establishment of the quality framework for HPass, the LinkedIn-type platform for humanitarian workers and volunteers.
+She is also engaging in selected academic activities within the fields of peace education, peace-building research, and critical terrorism studies.